TrentonOttman/CS503Project2/README.md

 - Trenton Ottman and Daniel Lecorchick
 - CS503 Section 001
 - This file contains README, Test Plan, Test Results, and Scala Feedback for our Lox interpreter
+- Based on the book Crafting Interpreters by Robert Nystrom
 - https://github.com/TrentonOttman/CS503Project2

 ## README